ngs-doo/TemplaterExamples/Intermediate/CollapseRegion/Readme.md

 ### Bean standard support

-Bean standard is not supported which makes templates little less readable.
+Since v3 bean standard is supported and enabled by default.
+Both bean name and actual names can be used.

 ### Custom collapse plugin